 In 1998, local fishermen discovered an ancient shipwrecked vessel off the coast of Indonesia's Belitung Island while they were diving for sea cucumbers.
 The vessel, believed to have originated in the Middle East, was packed with about 60,000 9th-century objects from China's Tang Dynasty.

-"This shipwreck is one of the most significant shipwrecks to be found in modern times," says James Delgado, a nautical archeologist with the National Oceanic and Atmospheric Administration.
-"It is the only shipwreck to date that we have found which has direct archeological evidence of trade between the Arab world and the Chinese world."
+"This shipwreck is one of the most significant shipwrecks to be found in modern times," says James Delgado, a nautical archaeologist with the National Oceanic and Atmospheric Administration.
+"It is the only shipwreck to date that we have found which has direct archaeological evidence of trade between the Arab world and the Chinese world."

 "To sell ceramics from a wreck like that makes them a hell of a lot more than selling sea cucumbers," says marine archaeologist Michael Flecker, who worked on the ancient wreckage and has worked in Southeast Asia for more than 20 years.

 Eventually, the Indonesian government took control of the situation.
-They hired Seabed Explorations, a German commercial salvage company, to excavate the site, and Seabed enlisted the help of two archeologists, including Flecker.
+It hired Seabed Explorations, a German commercial salvage company, to excavate the site, and Seabed enlisted the help of two archaeologists, including Flecker.

-Seabed sold the bulk of the excavated cargo to the Singaporean government for $32 million dollars, leaving Indonesia with some of the recovered artifacts and $2.5 million, among other things.
+Seabed sold the bulk of the excavated cargo to the Singaporean government for $32 million, leaving Indonesia with some of the recovered artifacts and $2.5 million, among other things.

 Sending The Right Message

-The Smithsonian planned to bring the Shipwrecked exhibit to its Freer and Sackler Galleries in 2012, but they've encountered a problem.
+The Smithsonian planned to bring the "Shipwrecked" exhibit to its Freer and Sackler Galleries in 2012, but it has encountered a problem.